ArturWyszomirski/Plugin.Maui.Chat/README.md

 As for now this control enables only text messaging but soon it will be upgraded with some additional features like voice messages, speech-to-text transcription, text-to-speech converter and much more:)

+> [!NOTE]
-_The UI was tested only on Android.
-In near future the Windows version will also be polished._
+> The UI was tested only on Android.
+In near future the Windows version will also be polished.

 ## Install Plugin